 thank you for the additional information.
 Do not give me a few more sentences.
 If your heart pounds for coffee, then know that black tea contains more caffeine than coffee itself.
 Even though you may know, you probably do not know that caffeine is much bigger than what is generally believed to be (you know, Dr. Coffey ?).
 This is my unfinished article about or, rather, about caffeine: Does coffee ruin my health?

-Caffeine can help you with intestinal motility only in the short term, and you will get worse in the long run - because caffeine receptors are adapting in a few days, caffeine stops working, but we can not drop it - otherwise our problems will temporarily return with much greater intensity.
-Caffeine makes stomach acidic problems - it first re-acidifies, causing gastrointestinal problems due to lack of acidity in the withdrawal phase.
+Caffeine can help you with intestinal motility only in the short term, and you will get worse in the long run - because caffeine receptors are adapting in a couple of days, caffeine stops working, but we can not put it off - otherwise our problems will temporarily return with much greater intensity.
+Caffeine causes problems with stomach acidity - it first re-acidifies, in the cessation phase it causes digestive problems due to lack of acidity.

 Ginseng behaves as an adaptogen due to intestinal motility.
 On the one hand, it increases intestinal motility, on the other hand it dampens the irritation of the digestive tract .
 Try cicicum instead of black tea instead of black tea - in Israel, cicicas have recently been researched to improve intestinal motility (probably because it belongs to the family of molasses) and the results were positive.